konsulting/porter/README.md

  - Login to docker (this will allow Porter to pull the images it needs). `docker login`

- - Clone Porter to a directory and install it's dependencies.
+ - Clone Porter to a directory and install its dependencies.

     ```
     git clone git@github.com:konsulting/porter.git